mdsamiulislam54/100-Javascript-Problem-Solving/readme.md

 # You can remove 3 from the array to get a strictly increasing sequence [1, 2].
 Alternately, you can remove 2 to get the strictly increasing sequence [1, 3]

 # .....................................................

 # Problem-5........

+# Sum all the prime numbers up to and including the provided number.
+# A prime number is defined as a number greater than one and having only two divisors, one and itself.
+For example, 2 is a prime number because it's only divisible by one and two.

+# The provided number may not be a prime
+# Example :
+# sumAllPrime(10) should return 17
+# sumAllPrime(977) should return 73156